 This is a class 3 mobility scooter, so it can be used at 8mph on the road and 4 mph on the pavement.

 Being a class 3, it has to be registered with the DVLA.
-This is a very simple and quick free process, the seller of this mobility scooter even supplies paper work for you to fill in and send off.
+This is a very simple, quick and free process, the seller of this mobility scooter even supplies paper work for you to fill in and send off.

 The thing I love about this scooter is that it can go up hills.

-If you live in a hilly village, some of the mobility scooters wouldn’t be suitable or powerful enough to cope with the slopes; however this mobility scooter would cope just fine.
+If you live in a hilly village, some of the scooters wouldn’t be suitable or powerful enough to cope with the slopes; however this mobility scooter would cope just fine.